 The department in conjunction with the Academic Head of Year regularly reviews the provision in place for students.
-Quality of provision is monitored through observations and Learning Walks conducted by the SENCO, HLTAS and SLT link.
-The Head of Department meets regularly with the SEND governor to review the work of the department.
+Quality of provision is monitored through observations and Learning Walks conducted by the SENDCo, HLTAS and SLT link.
+The Head of Department and Deputy meet regularly with the SEND governor to review the work of the department.